 Get Started with Square Payroll

 Payroll processing trusted by thousands.

 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.

-What is the minimum wage in Wisconsin?
+What is the minimum wage in Wisconsin in 2023?

 The minimum wage rate in Wisconsin matches the federal minimum wage which is currently $7.25 per hour.
 This has been the minimum wage since 2008, when it increased from $6.50.